-As part of enabling cycling to be an attractive alternative to the private car for journeys in Dublin City Centre.
+Cycling as a means of travel for both leisure and work trips continues to be an attractive alternative to the private car for journeys in Dublin City Centre.
 In 2015, Dublin City Council published its City Centre Cycle Parking Strategy.
-This strategy focused on delivering a suite of cycle parking measures which included the management and security of cycle parking in the core city centre to meet current and future demand.
+This strategy focused on delivering a suite of cycle parking measures which included the management and security of cycle parking in the core city centre to meet current and future demand

-A detailed analysis was carried out which audited the existing city centre cycle parking provision, projected the future needs and identified a further 163 sites which could accommodate the projected increased demand towards 2030.
+A detailed analysis was carried out which identified the existing city centre cycle parking provision, projected the future needs and identified a further 163 sites which could accommodate the projected increased demand towards 2030.
 Based on these projections and the assumptions of continued growth in bicycle trips, it is estimated that 16,250 cycle parking spaces will be required by 2030.

-Dublin City Council, with the support of the National Transport Authority, is committed to delivering increased cycle parking.
+Through the City Centre Cycle Parking projects, Dublin City Council, with the support of the National Transport Authority, committed to delivering increased cycle parking by reassigning city centre car parking to cycle parking.
 The recent expansion of existing cycle parking facility at Drury St car park in 2017 provided enclosed and monitored cycle parking.
-However, in 2018, the reassignment of on-street car parking to cycle parking provided an additional 970 spaces at key destinations in the city centre.
+However, in 2018, the reassignment of onstreet car parking to cycle parking provided an additional 970 spaces at key destinations in the city centre.
 Both the Council and the National Transport Authority expect to continue this programme of Cycle Parking in 2019 and 2020.